 Arch Street north of I-95 provides access from the freeway to the Greenwich Metro-North railroad station, several large office facilities, the downtown Greenwich shopping district, and U.S. Route 1 (Putnam Avenue).
 Arch St. south of I-95 provides access from the freeway to the Teen Center, Greenwich Harbor, office facilities, hotels, and restaurants.

 As part of this project, all mast arms, traffic signals, detection equipment, cabinets, and handholes will be replaced.
 The system is being upgraded from twisted-pair copper to fiber optic.
 The signalized intersections in this project will be connected via fiber optical cable to the central system.

 The project is currently in phase 2 of construction with implementation of the ASCT expected in the Fall of 2021.
 DPW applied for and received a grant for the design and construction of the project, which is 100% reimbursable under the Federal Highway Administration’s Congestion Mitigation and Air Quality program.
 The total participating grant amount allocated to the Town for this project is $2,333,180.

 Public Information Meeting No. 1 – May 16, 2016:

 The Town of Greenwich, DPW Engineering Division along with the Town’s consultants, held a Public Information meeting to introduce the project to the public.
-The Town presented the project background, explained how adaptive signal systems work, proposed impacts and next steps.
-The Town obtained input from the public and proceeded with final design.
+The Town presented the project background, explained how adaptive signal systems work, proposed impacts, and next steps.
+The Town obtained input from the public and proceeded with the final design.